Extended bodies moving on geodesic trajectories: Acknowledgement

 \section{Acknowledgement}

-One of us (S.M.) wish to acknowledge Prof. Narayan Banerjee for some useful interactive sessions at the earlier stage of this work.
-The authors would also like to thank the Inter-University Centre for Astronomy and Astrophysics (IUCAA), Pune, India, where parts of this work were carried out during academic visits.
+S.M. wish to acknowledge Narayan Banerjee for some useful interactive sessions at the earlier stage of this work.
+The authors would like to express their gratitude to L. Filipe O. Costa for the clarification he has provided and for pointing out some important consequences of the present work.
+They would also like to thank the Inter-University Centre for Astronomy and Astrophysics (IUCAA), Pune, India, where parts of this work were carried out during academic visits.
+The authors wish to thank the referees for their constructive criticism on the article.
+S.M. and G.L.-G. have been supported by the fellowship Lumina Quaeruntur No. LQ100032102 of the Czech Academy of Sciences.